UWIS dive: SAR exercise with ROV & Alltab

 DJI_0201.JPG

-The exercise took place at DLRG's base on picturesque lake, Starnberger See, near Munich, Germany.
+The exercise took place at DLRG's base on the picturesque Starnberger See near Munich, Germany.

-Water temperature was 15 degrees of Celsius, visibility about 7 meters and maximum depth was 10 meters (ROV 15m)
+The water temperature was 15°C, visibility was about 7 meters, and the maximum depth was 10 meters for divers and 15 meters for the ROV.

 Below are photos during sector sarch.
 Dives were carried out with rope guidance from the pier.